Making a difference!

 Once selected for processing, candidates for academy sponsorship must take the Basic Abilities Test (BAT) available at any law enforcement academy in the State of Florida.

 Candidates can expect to hear from us by email or phone in approximately 2-4 weeks.
-Processing time for sworn positions will vary depending on the positions being processed and information in the candidate's file.
-The average time is 4-6 months.
-Some applications are placed in a pool for future openings.
+Processing time on average is 4-6 months.

 Sworn Positions/Deputy Sheriff

 Deputy Sheriffs are responsible for the protection of life and property and the enforcement of laws and regulations.
 This work involves an element of personal danger and frequent contact with the public during routine and emergency situations.

 Patrol: Candidates who have already attended or are currently attending a Florida law enforcement academy may apply.

 Reserve: Candidates who have already attended or are currently attending a Florida law enforcement academy may apply.
 Reserve Deputies volunteer at least 20 hours each month, including a reserve meeting.